OpenSeizureDetector/OpenSeizureDatabase/user_tools/nnTraining/ResultsSummary.md

 -------------
 As for V0.03 except:
-  * Introduced re-sampling to increase the number of seizure datapoints to be the same as the number of false alarm datapoints.
+  * Introduced re-sampling to increase the number of seizure datapoints to be the same as the number of false alarm datapoints. (used imblearn RandomOverSampler function)
   * Trained using 18338 seizure datapoints and 18338 false alarm datapoints
   * Tesing using 6113 seizure datapoints and 6113 false alarm datapoints
   * Stopped at Epoch No. 204.